 Below, please take some time to check out the interactive table below, where we compare the Yamaha YPT-240 against other affordable keyboards on the market.

 When you first take a look at the YPT 240, it can be easy to get the impression that you’re just dealing with a cheap digital piano.

 At its essence, you can label this as what it is, but sometimes the word “cheap” can carry a negative connotation.
 In this particular case, I think the better term would simply be “inexpensive,” as you can find this keyboard for less than $100 online.

-Below, please check out some of the best-selling keyboards on Amazon, and see how well they compare to the YPT-240 as you read this review:
+Below, please check out some of the best-selling keyboards online, and see how well they compare to the YPT-240 as you read this review:

 The YPT-240 is a 61 key keyboard, so it is going to be generally smaller than a lot of digital piano builds (although I would certainly say this is ideal for beginners because it’s less complicated and intimidating due to the removed keys from the high and low end of the instrument).